 Hardware failure is common on boats due to the hostile environment.
 Saltwater is the kryptonite of electronics.
 This is why it is important to backup data often to avoid losing work.
 There are advantages and disadvantages with all methods of data storage, but I’ll outline the most useful ones:

 Hard copies.
-Paper is evidently, a stable and widely accessible material, unlike digital devices which are subject to breakages and obsolescence.
+Paper is evidently a stable and widely accessible material, unlike digital devices which are subject to breakages and obsolescence.
 There's a good reason books and other documents from centuries ago are still readable today.
 We like to keep printed copies of websites and other online reference materials, such as grammar guides for writing, or language manuals for coding.
+Our to-do lists and calendars are also on paper.
 Keeping data like this means we always have access and aren't limited to our computer's battery.
 We protect hard copies from moisture and rot, we keep documents in plastic sleeves, or sealed up in plastic boxes.

 Keeping files on the cloud, on hard drives and hard copies gives our floating studio the redundancy required to ensure reliability.